ndpp/ndpp/docs/source/usersguide/utilities.rst

 NDPP_DATA Library
 -----------------

-NDPP is distributed with a python interface to read binary (HDF5 has not yet been implemented) output libraries.
+NDPP is distributed with a python interface to read binary output libraries.
 This library provides functionality to:

 1)  Read in a binary library which was printed by NDPP

   a)  This is provided by the NDPP_lib class constructor